zencart/documentation/content/user/zen_cart_forum/dos_and_donts.md

 *   Hold independent contests or raffles.

-*   Use barcodes as avatars ... that is just sneaky advertising.
+*   Use barcodes as avatars.